HACC-Hui/docusaurus/docs/requirements/administrators.md

 ### Team Formation Status

-**As an administrator, I want to learn the team formation status to better understand the situation.**
+**US-A3: As an administrator, I want to learn the team formation status to better understand the situation.**

 All admins have access to a page called "Team Formation Status".
 This page provides the current status of all created teams: their names, members, invitations, skills and interests, whether they are open or closed, etc.